Navigate AI Without Compromising Your Values

 Your team wants to know why to use AI, when it makes sense, and how to keep it aligned with your mission.

-Your staff have wildly different perspectives on AI.
+If your organization is like many out there, the people on your team probably have wildly different perspectives on AI.
 Some are already eagerly experimenting.
 Many have serious ethical concerns.
-Some see opportunity, others see threat.
+Some see opportunity; others see threat.
+All have questions.

 8 in 10 nonprofits are using AI.
 But only 1 in 10 have policies governing it, and 4 in 10 have zero staff with any training.